MewnityTech/MewnityTech/README.md

 <div align="center">
   <em>
     Adventurer, meme lover, coder and sometimes philosopher.<br>
-    I'm studying in English and always on the quest for new knowledge!
+    I'm just studying and always on the quest for new knowledge!
   </em>
 </div>